sth/sodata/README.md

 ## Compiling

-All programs use `libexpat` to parse the input files, it has to be available.
+All programs use `libexpat` to parse the input files, it and it's header files have to be available.
+On Debian or Ubuntu based systems you can install the required files like this, for example:

+    sudo apt install libexpat1 libexpat1-dev

-To compile `sqliteimport` you'll need to have `libsqlite3` installed, including it's header files.
+To compile `sqliteimport` you'll need to have `libsqlite3` installed, including it's header files:

+    sudo apt install libsqlite3-0 libsqlite3-dev

-To compile `pgimport` you'll need to have `libpqxx` installed, including it's header files.
+To compile `pgimport` you'll need to have `libpqxx` installed, including it's header files:

+    sudo apt install libpqxx-4.0 libpqxx-dev

 To build all tools, simply type: